idiotWu/tweet2gif/readme.md

 ### I Can't See the "Encode GIF" button

 Don't panic.
+There are several ways to activate this script manually:

+1. Press `Ctrl+K`
-Just open the devtool and type `analyzeGIF()`, then press enter and they will back to you ;)
+2. Open the devtool and type `analyzeGIF()`

 ### LICENSE